German Greens chief slams Merkel's stance on gay marriage

 They also run the coalition government in the affluent state of Baden-Wuerttemberg, where plans to revamp Stuttgart's train station by building subterranean tunnels has divided citizens and politicians and threatens to far exceed its budget.

-Deutsche Bahn's supervisory board this week backed the "Stuttgart 21" project, even though it will cost at least 6.5 billion euros ($8.5 billion), 2 billion more than previous estimates.
+Deutsche Bahn's supervisory board this week backed the "Stuttgart 21" project, even though it will cost at least 6.5 billion euros (5.6 billion pounds), 2 billion more than previous estimates.

 "Merkel wanted this decision from the board.
 She put quite some pressure on them ...
 Now it's Merkel's train station.
 So she has to say where the money should come from, where the 2 billion euros should be saved," said Oezdemir.